GabbyV03/cosi-103a/README.md

 - **Grocery List**: It is displayed somewhere on each screen and allows the user to add ingredients to the grocery list, delete individual items or clear the entire list.

+- **Cooking Mode**: Each recipe has a link to the mobile-friendly "Cooking Mode" page, which displays the instructions in a kitchen-friendly way, shows only the recipe's instructions, and the instructions take up the entire screen in a large font.

 ## About us

 Qiping Zhang: qipingzhang@brandeis.edu